You may wish to see an introductory page with a map first.

 (left) Verdelin Palace built in the 1660s for Fra Jean Jacques de Verdelin, nephew of Grand Master Verdale; (right) house in Merchant Street, one of the two main streets of Valletta

 Gallarijas is the Maltese word which indicates the covered balconies which one can see on many residential buildings.
-They are the equivalent of Ottoman šikmas, windowed projecting parts of houses (see those at Safranbolu).
+They are the equivalent of Ottoman šikmas, windowed projecting parts of palaces (see those at Topkapi Sarayi).

 Gallarijas are mainly XVIIIth/XIXth century additions to existing buildings as in the case of Verdelin Palace (or of Palazzo d'Aste in Rome).
 During the XIXth century new buildings were designed to include gallarijas.

-(left) Well in the courtyard of Auberge of Italy under an XVIIIth century decorative arch; (centre) Neptune's statue in the Lower Courtyard of the Grand Masters Palace; (right) one of two identical fountains built by Grand Master Rohan opposite the Grand Masters Palace
+(left) Well in the courtyard of Auberge of Italy under an XVIIIth century decorative arch; (centre) Neptune's statue in the Lower Courtyard of the Grand Masters Palace (see some details of it); (right) one of two identical fountains built by Grand Master Rohan opposite the Grand Masters Palace

 When Grand Master Valette decided to build a new town, his engineers verified that groundwater was available in the chosen location.
 Availability of water was critical in case of a long siege.
 Deep wells were excavated to reach the groundwater.